csula/cs3220-summer-2017/notes/labs/lab1.md

 Food menu needs to display a couple informations:

 * A list of food on menu
-	* At least three food needs to be displayed here
+	* At least three food items need to be displayed
 * Food order form
 * Confirmation on the order
 * Should also have the same header/footer/navigation from the index.html